List of Seventeen live performances: Diamond Edge World Tour

-The Diamond Edge World Tour (stylized as 2017 Seventeen 1st World Tour Diamond Edge) was Seventeen's first world tour, organized by Pledis Entertainment, Show Note, and Live Nation.
+The Diamond Edge World Tour was Seventeen's first world tour, organized by Pledis Entertainment, Show Note, and Live Nation.
 The tour was held from July 14 to October 6, 2017, starting in Seoul, South Korea, and ending in Pasay, Philippines, visiting in total 14 cities.
 They performed for 200,000 fans throughout the tour.

 Jeff Benjamin reviewed the tour's stop at New York's Terminal 5 for Billboard, describing the sold-out show as fun and cohesive, as well as commending the group for being "perfectly in-sync" with "exciting, individualized and multifaceted performance styles".